When used at every fill-up, it helps prevent common fuel system problems such as:

 Over time, non-ethanol-blended fuel can leave behind sediment that collects inside the walls of your fuel tank.
 When ethanol-blended gasoline is first used, it can strip away the build-up in your tank.
 Fuel filters help prevent the sediment–that can cause engine damage–from entering your engine.

 Water can enter the fuel tank in a number of ways.
+Your local marine dealer has tools to help check for water in the fuel tank.
 If water is found, most engine manufacturers recommend removing all of the bad fuel and refilling with new, fresh gas.

 Keep up-to-date with your engine manufacturer’s maintenance schedules:

 To get the most from your engine, follow the maintenance schedules recommended by your engine manufacturer.